• Europes biggest bike selection

 Comfort and control

-But upon closer inspection, it becomes evident that the main focus of the bike is comfort and control - a geometry that BMC calls the "Endurance Formula."
-The kinked seat stays, along with the cutout in the seat tube and the carbon seatpost are meant to offer plenty of flexibility, enhancing the bike's comfort.
+However, upon closer inspection, it becomes evident that the main focus of the bike is comfort and control - a geometry that BMC calls the "Endurance Formula."
+The kinked seat stays, along with the cutout in the seat tube and the carbon seatpost, offer plenty of flexibility, enhancing the bike's comfort.
 The rear triangle leads to the new Roadmachine being 27% more compliant than its predecessor.
-Add to that the 40mm tire clearance that increased up from 33mm of the previous version, you are getting a seriously comfortable and versatile bike that can tackle various terrain.
-This adjustment only adds 1-3mm to the wheelbase - depending on the size - which results in the bike still being as responsive as possible.

 Enhanced performance features

-Thanks to a redesigned junction on the seat tube, top tube, and seat stay that rotates and deflects under load, the seatpost supplies around 2cm of travel without resorting to a discrete suspension system.
-The Roadmachine 01 TWO has a short rear center meaning that the chainstay is only 415mm short in all sizes.
-This makes it responsive, fast in acceleration, and particularly agile.
-It has a higher stack and shorter reach, with the 56cm-model having a 9mm higher stack and 2mm shorter reach than the old model, for example.
-This puts the rider in an appropriate position for endurance riding and gravel riding - as the brand claims.
-Additionally, the bike features BMC’s Stealth Dropouts, which were already presented on the fourth-generation of the Teammachine SLR01.
+It has a higher stack and shorter reach, with the 56 cm model having a 9mm higher stack and 2mm shorter reach than the old model.
+As the brand claims, this puts the rider in an appropriate position for endurance and gravel riding.
+The bike also features BMC’s Stealth Dropouts, which were already presented on the fourth-generation Teammachine SLR01.
 These Stealth Dropouts hide the dropouts of the axles and give the bike a clean finish and improved aerodynamics.

 What makes the Roadmachine 01 TWO so special?